sricasea/fundraising-insights-mwpccc/README.md

 ## 📬 Want to Learn More?

 Connect with me on [LinkedIn](https://www.linkedin.com/in/geneva-burleigh-8b76b117/) or check out more of my work on [Deepnote](https://deepnote.com/workspace/puddles-7d469830-b020-4998-9332-fad683944541/project/d50b48dc-8b60-4e72-885a-59c1190a91a3/notebook/Data-Driven-Fundraising-Insights-870451d5ae6d45a5bca1bd2f825144ae).

+## 🙌 Get Involved

+If you’re part of a nonprofit working with messy data or looking to transform your fundraising strategy through analytics, feel free to fork, adapt, or reach out.
+PS: Want to support our mission?
+[Donate to MWPCCC and join my dataset](https://donorbox.org/mwpccc-annual-campaign) 😄

 ---